2mau/ParProg/assignment02_Sexten/README.md

 ### Solution

 The sequential version has an average execution time of 14,46 seconds while the parallel version using pthread has the lowest runtime with 8 threads of 1,03s.
 So parallelizing has quite a lot impact on the approximation of pi using the Monte Carlo method.

+The optimized version is 1.7 times as fast as the unoptimized version without -O3
+The time of the sequential algorithm can be reduced further to the same time as the parallel version with one thread, by using `rand_r` instead of `rand`.

 <img src="./exercise3/Runtimes.png">